 4. Choose “Exchange”

-5. Enter your Logan email address and password
+5. Enter your Logan email address and a description then tap "Next".

-7. If you receive checkmarks indicating success, tap save to complete setup.
-If not, continue to step 8.
+8. If you receive checkmarks indicating success, tap save to complete the setup.
+If not, continue to step 9.

 Setting up Logan Email on an Android Mobile Device